Turobin: History

 In the interwar period, it was administratively located in the Lublin Voivodeship of Poland.
 According to the 1921 census, the settlement with the adjacent manor farm had a population of 1,660, 54.8% Jewish and 45.2% Polish.

 During the German-Soviet invasion of Poland at the start of World War II in September 1939, the town was invaded by Germany.
+Several Poles who were either born or lived and worked in Turobin were murdered by the Russians in the Katyn massacre in 1940.
 Jews from the nearby town of Wysokie and from other locations in Poland such as Lublin, Łódź, Koło, Konin and Słupsk were sent to the Turobin ghetto.
 In May 1942, a group of 3,000 Jews from the Turobin ghetto was sent to Krasnystaw, from which they were dispatched to their deaths at Sobibór.
 On 18 October 1942, the remaining Jews were dispatched to Trawniki or Bełżec, where they met a certain death.
 A survivor of the Sobibór death camp, Josef Kopf, was murdered by one of his former Polish neighbors in 1944 when he returned to Turobin.